arwes/arwes/docs/animation/animation-system.md

 ### Props

 - `animate: boolean = true` - Enable animations.
-- `root: boolean` - Animation operates independently from the rest of the system as a sub-system.
+- `root: boolean` - Animation operates independently from its parent node, making it a root node.
+(Any node is root if it does not have a parent node.)
-- `activate: boolean = true` - Activate animation flow if it is a parent root animation node or `root` is enabled.
+- `activate: boolean = true` - Activate animation flow if it is a root node.
 Otherwise this component animation will be controlled by its parent component, not this prop.
 - `duration: number | Object` - Duration settings for this node.
 If number is provided, it only specifies `enter` and `exit` times.
 Any duration is set in milliseconds.
     - `enter: number = 200` - The duration the component lasts entering.
     - `exit: number = 200` - The duration the component lasts exiting.
-    - `stagger: number = 50` - The duration to start animating between nodes in a list if applicable.
+    - `stagger: number = 50` - The duration to start animating between nodes
+    in a list if applicable.
-    - `delay: number = 0` - Time to delay before transitioning from `exited` to `entering`.
+    - `delay: number = 0` - Time to delay only before transitioning from
-    It does not apply from `exiting`.
-    - `stable: boolean` - If a component is stable, its duration can not be changed after definition.
-It should be used to determine how long animations last.
+    `exited` to `entering`.
 - `merge: boolean` - If enabled and it is not a root node, the node will enter in the flow when its parent changes to `entering`.
-- `onUpdate: Function(flow)` - Get notified when flow state changes.
+- `onUpdateFlow: Function(flow)` - Get notified when flow state changes.
-- `onUpdateCheck: Function(({ component, prev: flow, next: flow }) => boolean)` -
+- `onUpdateFlowCheck: Function(({ component: Element, prev: flow, next: flow }) => boolean)` -
 Called before the node is going to transition.
 If `false` is returned, the node is not transitioned.
-If `true` is returned, the transition will be transitioned.
-This converts the node partially to a `root` node.
+Otherwise, the transition takes place.

 ### Methods

+- `getFlow(): flow` - Returns the current node flow state.
+- `updateFlow(flow)` - Receives the new flow state and transitions the node.
-- `updateDuration(duration: number | Object)` - It can update the animation duration
+- `updateDuration(duration: number | Object)` - It can update the animation
-processed of the component.
-But it should only be called before the node is going to transition from one state to another.
-It will not have effect when `duration.stable = true`.
+duration processed of the component.
 - `getDurationIn(): number` - Get the duration the node lasts entering, including `delay`.
 - `getDurationOut(); number` - Get the duration the node lasts exiting.
 - `hasEntered(): boolean` - If the node has entered in the system flow at least once.
 - `hasExited(): boolean` - If the node has exited in the system flow at least once.
-- `checkUpdate()` - If `onUpdateCheck` is defined, run it.

 ## `AnimationProvider`